NinjaBee/StorieStream/README.md

 Integration with Patreon will allow writers to offer StorieStreams to their followers as a reward or bonus for becoming a Patreon.
 It incliudes a registration page, login, and dashboard displaying current and ongoing projects for the writer as well as one (possibly two) editing areas.
 Once content has been uploaded, the writer will be able to use the editing panel to add interactive features to their content.

-####Editing features may include:
+#### Editing features may include:

-- Mapping a visual non-vertical path for authors content.
+- Mapping a visual non-vertical path for authors content (writing).
 - Named location markers to allow both writer and reader to jump to specific locations (for example, the start of chapters or specific visual/audio content).
 - Adding stock background images and textures.
 - Adding stock sounds such as non-propriatary music or ocean waves crashing in the background.
 Two potential options are a player the reader can press "play" on, and an automatic loop that fades in when the reader gets to a designated area, and fades out as they leave it.

-####Stretch goal editing features may include:
+#### Stretch goal editing features may include:

 - User uploaded images
 - User uploaded sounds/music